 Breakfast is served in a small but lovely room that’s adjacent to the reception area.
 In warmer weather a sliding door opens onto a beautiful courtyard where guests can enjoy their meal al fresco.

 No other meals are served at the hotel, but there are several neighborhood restaurants nearby.
 We had dinner at the Osteria Al Mocenigo, which offers Venetian specialties including delicious black squid ink pasta.

 Our Family Vacation Consultants can help!
 If you need additional guidance, we offer full trip planning, which includes a custom itinerary, booking tours and guides, activity recommendations and more.
-Visit CB!
-Vacation Consulting to send us a request.
+Visit our Connect with a Travel Advisor page to send us a request.